 Put the fries down in a single layer

-You don’t want to just dump the whole bag of frozen fries on the griddle in one big heap.
+Don’t just dump the whole bag of frozen fries on the griddle in one big heap.
 That’s a great way to warp your griddle.
-Grab handfuls and kind of sprinkle the fries onto the griddle so they wind up evenly distributed in a single layer.
+Grab handfuls and sprinkle the fries onto the griddle to evenly distribute them in a single layer.

 4